-Before you open the package, make sure you always store it away from any moisture.
-Sugar usually comes in a paper packaging that doesn’t really provide any protection from water, so you must take care of that on your own.
+Store an unopened package away from any moisture.
+Sugar usually comes in a paper bags that don’t provide any protection from water, so you must take care of that yourself.

 Of course, leaving white sugar in its original packaging is okay too.
-Just make sure water can’t reach it and there aren’t any strong smells nearby.
+Just make sure water or steam can’t reach it and there aren’t any strong smells nearby.

 How Long Does Sugar Last

 That means that your package of granulated sugar sitting in the cabinet for how knows how long is most likely perfectly fine.
 Just as your old table salt is okay to use.

 If there are some small clumps in the sugar, you can break them apart with a fork.
-For larger ones or lots of small ones, bring out the big guns such as an electric mixer, or a blender.
+For larger ones or lots of small ones, bring out the big guns such as an electric mixer, or a food processor.

 |Sugar (unopened or opened)||Stays fine indefinitely|

 How To Tell If Sugar Is Bad?

 Sugar basically lasts forever if you store it properly, but in certain cases you might need to discard it.

 - There are insects or bugs in the bag, either dead or alive.
 In most cases, they find their way into the package and die there.
 If you find any, get rid of that sugar.